January 12, 2013

 Alaska Department of Fish and Game"

 John Wyman, AIM-COMM advisor and ADF&G project director for the Fairbanks Hunter Education Indoor Shooting Range, nominated AIM-COMM for the award.
-The award plaque is mounted on the wall in the outer lobby of the range, in between AIM-COMM's NRA Gold Medal Club awards.
+The award plaque is displayed at the range.
 AIM-COMM is Alaska's first NRA Gold Medal club.